-I don’t know about you, but for years, I misunderstood the meaning of self-compassion.
-It wasn’t something I thought about regularly so I really wasn’t even consciously aware of my lack of understanding.
+For years, I misunderstood the meaning of self-compassion.
+It wasn’t something I thought about regularly, so naturally, I really wasn’t even consciously aware of my lack of understanding.

-I owe my most current appreciation of self-compassion to my teacher Dr. Gabor Maté.
-It wasn’t until I studied under him learning the psychotherapeutic process called Compassionate Inquiry (CI) where I was able to connect the dots and fully recognize self-compassion as a primary and fundamental process that allows for growth.
+I owe my current appreciation of self-compassion to my teacher, Dr. Gabor Maté.
+It wasn’t until I studied with him and his approach called Compassionate Inquiry (CI), that I was able to connect the dots and fully recognize self-compassion as a necessary foundation for growth.

-This wouldn’t have been my perspective if you asked me 10 years ago.
+This wouldn’t have been my perspective if you’d asked me 10 years ago.

 Truth be told, there was a part of me that used to think self-compassion was for the weak.
-I thought self-compassion was the angle you took to give yourself a way out for not keeping your promises or achieving your goals.
-I perceived it flowery and sentimental and something you didn’t need if you had grit and will.
+I thought self-compassion was the angle you took to give yourself a way out of not keeping your promises or achieving your goals.
+I perceived it as flowery and sentimental, something you didn’t need if you had grit and will.

 In retrospect, I couldn’t have been more misinformed.

-I believe many of us don’t lean into self-compassion because we don’t really know what it means (I mean, why would we?
-How many of us took a self-compassion course in school or had a sit-down conversation at home about what it means?).
-And because of that, we lack an understanding of the benefits we gain with self-compassion.
+I believe many of us don’t lean into self-compassion because we don’t really know what it means (To our defense, why would we?
+How many of us took a self-compassion course in school, or had a sit-down conversation at home about what it means?).
+And because of that, we lack an understanding of the benefits we gain by being compassionate to ourselves.

-When I finally experienced self-compassion and learned the true meaning of the word.
-I also understood the power of self-compassion – and I’d love to share them with you.
+When I finally experienced self-compassion and embodied, for a moment, the true meaning of the word, I immediately understood the power of it– and I’d love to share it with you.